-What should you consider when buying a boiler?
+What should you consider when buying or operating a boiler?

 A commercial boiler is a long-term investment.
 Properly maintained, your unit can last 30 years.
 So, it is important that you consider more than just price when shopping.